Azure/arc_jumpstart_docs/docs/azure_jumpstart_localbox/AKS/_index.md

 > ```

-- From Azure portal, open Cloud Shell and run the following command, using the name of your LocalBox resource group.
+- From the Client VM, open a terminal and run the following command, using the name of your LocalBox resource group.

   ```
   az connectedk8s proxy -n localbox-aks -g <name of your resource group>